claudiarella/academic-cv/content/authors/admin/_index.md

     date_start: '2020-07-01'
     date_end: '2020-09-01'
     summary: |2-
-      - Advisor: Dr. Babette Döbrich.
-      - Contributed to the design of an experimental framework for detecting muon-specific light Dark Sector particles produced via muons bremsstrahlung in proton beam-dump experiments.
+      Contributed to the design of an experimental framework for detecting muon-specific light Dark Sector particles produced via muons bremsstrahlung in proton beam-dump experiments.
       Implemented a simulation of the proposed scenario exploiting the secondary muon flux from the proton beam dump.
 Predicted the sensitivity reach in the parameter space of the exotics for the experiment NA62 in beam-dump mode and the proposed experiment SHiP using programming language C++, data analysis software ROOT, and simulation software MadGraph5_aMC@NLO.
+      Advised by Dr. Babette Döbrich.
   - position: Postdoctoral Researcher
     company_name: Institut des Hautes Études Scientifiques
     company_url: 'https://www.ihes.fr/en/'